thornjad/eslint-plugin-no-iife/README.md

 const x = y();
 ```

-The other use case for IIFEs was much more practical; imposing a limited scope.
+The other use-case for IIFEs was much more practical; imposing a limited scope.
-In a normal script, `var` hoists to the top of the function scope.
-In a
+The problem arises from `var`, which hoists variables to the top of the function
-top-level script, the function scope is global, making all the variables global.
+scope.
+In a top-level script, the function scope is global, making all the
-And since `var` variables can be reassigned with another use of `var`, it's all
+variables global.
+And since `var` variables can be reassigned with another use
-too easy to override existing globals.
-Besides, having so many global variables
+of `var`, it's all too easy to override existing globals.
+Besides, having so
-makes debugging far more difficult.
+many global variables makes debugging far more difficult.

 IIFEs solve this problem by wrapping a script in an anonymous function, limiting
 the scope to just one page (or less).
 This was a savior for many common